AABearBots/First-Closed-Doors-Competition/README.md

 ## Exchanges API

 The AA Platform places orders on exchanges through the use of APIs.
-You will need to create an API and configure your bot to use it.
+You will need to create an API Key and configure your bot to use it.

 ### Creating the API Key